Chakra Power Yoga

 Balance...
 Breath...
 Core ...Come explore.

 Yoga has been a daily practice, whether it be on or off the mat, for the past five years.
-Forever a student, Maddie’s yoga journey begins and deepens with each new day.
-She believes that from within we can unlock the potential to bring forth our truest selves, and for her, yoga has been the key to this work.
-Maddie is an avid traveler, musician, crafter, and ocean/nature lover who loves to blend creativity with movement.
-One day she will live in an ocean shack complete with a full set of paddleboards and many, many puppies.
+Forever a student, her yoga journey begins and deepens with each new day.
+She believes that from within we can bring forth our truest selves, and yoga is the key to this work.
+Her classes blend creativity with both movement and stillness, with the goal of creating balance between sections of dynamic, energetic flow and moments of revitalizing, restoring stillness.
+Her power-flow sequences focus on building core strength, increasing flexibility, and harmonizing the mind, body, and spirit.

 Kathy found yoga over 10 years ago after experiencing a hamstring injury.
 In the first class she fell in love with the practice.
 Yoga relieved her physical injury; but more remarkable was the tranquility she felt on her mat.
 Kathy regards yoga invaluable in handling life’s ups and downs, so she teaches to share the gifts of the practice.
 Kathy believes yoga allows practitioners to genuinely connect with their inner nature so they find greater ease and simplicity in living life.